The 2021 scholarship application deadline is February 14, 2021! Go to http://www.omhof.org/music-education-scholarships/ to download the application!

-The 2020 OMHOF college scholarship deadline is March 23, 2020.
+The 2020 OMHOF college scholarship deadline is May 22, 2020 (or as soon as you can).
 Get the scholarship application at: http://www.omhof.org/music-education-scholarships/

 Life lessons lead ‘Little Sue’ to Oregon Music Hall of Fame